 PBX is a more advanced option.
-It offers more features; it is automated and has a programmable switching device.
-It is ideal businesses with more than 40 phone operators.
+Offering more features; it is automated and has a programmable switching device.
+PBX is ideal for businesses with more than 40 phone operators.
 The primary advantage of this system is its UPS- uninterruptible power supply, which enables it to remain functional for long.

 PBX has a modification called Hosted PBX.
 The hosted PBX stands out because it is not installed in the office.
 The telephone provider hosts its BTS.
 Its significant advantage is that it allows you to evade installation and maintenance costs without losing its advanced features.

 VoIP is the latest business phone innovation.
 It works using both the computer and the internet.
 It is the most costly option as well.
 The significant advantage of this phone system is all its functions are accessible through a computer.

 Investing in a VOIP Office Phone System like is important.
 However, before you purchase one, there are certain things you have to consider.
 They include:

 What features does the phone system offer?
 Different phone providers offer various features.
 Determine the best features according to the needs of your business.

 Buy a phone system within your budget.
 Usually Hosted VoIP solutions cost less but have monthly charges.
 Meanwhile, an on-site VoIP server costs more but has no monthly recycling charges.
 A hosted VoIP is best for a business with a maximum of 15 employees.
 On the other hand, business with 100 employees prefers a cloud phone system.